 Vector Calculus Course InformationVector Calculus course can best be described as a "the first semester course of Differential and Integral Calculus to functions of many variables".

 This course has many names, all being equivalent:

 - Vector Calculus

-Here is a video about our Vector Calculus course via Distance Calculus @ Roger Williams University:
+Below are some links for further information about the Vector Calculus course via Distance Calculus @ Roger Williams University.

 Distance Calculus - Student Reviews